TimoGuy/BTZC_game_engine/README.md

     - [ ] @FUTURE: ~~Follow path for player character.~~
         - Select a character and enable follow path debug view.
         - Over the past 500 moved/active physics steps, draw a cube that represents the collision shape and transform of where the character was.
+    - [ ] Ch ch ch changes.
+        - [ ] Only expand hierarchy tree when double click or use arrow.
+        - [ ] Remove the between hidden buttons for rearranging until rearranging mode.
+That way arrow key navigation isn't weird.

 1. Lower priority refactor?
     - Thoughts on phys obj creation system: